 Open data and associated strategies for stakeholder engagement will increasingly become the norm for EITI implementation.
 Proactive disclosure founded on timely, usable and accessible data will gradually replace retrospective reporting to inform decision making, foster independent analysis, and promote public debate.
-This will be accompanied by an evolution of the role of multi-stakeholder groups from ensuring compliance through reports to place greater emphasis on the use, analysis and dissemination of data.
+This will be accompanied by an evolution of the role of multi-stakeholder groups from ensuring compliance through reports to placing greater emphasis on the use, analysis and dissemination of data.

 The imperative of measuring impact is gaining more traction with the EITI Board.
 It is recognised that EITI needs a better way of measuring the difference it makes in governance outcomes in implementing countries and gathering evidence on its impact across key dimensions of the EITI Standard.
 In response, the EITI Board has agreed a series of measures.
 First, agreement to revise the guidance to EITI implementing countries on work plan development, reporting on progress and establishing monitoring and evaluation frameworks.
 Second, the development of a results measurement framework that can be adapted by implementing countries that are sensitive to context and capture the priorities articulated by this constituency, namely improved disclosures, enhanced public debate, and increased understanding of the extractive sector.
 Finally, there is agreement to undertake further work on independent evaluation of the EITI.